-To date, we have not paid our directors any compensation for services on our Board of Directors.
-Our directors are, however, entitled to receive compensation as determined by the Board of Directors.
-On July 24, 2018, which was after the end of the fiscal year, we awarded Star Associates, LLC, a limited liability company owned by Andrew Glashow, a director of CLS, a cash payment in the amount of \$250,000 and 700,000 restricted shares of CLS' common stock in recognition of Mr. Glashow's efforts, through Star Associates, in successfully assisting us over the past year in negotiating and obtaining the financing necessary to acquire Alternative Solutions, L.L.C.
+To date, we have not paid our directors any compensation for services on our board of directors.
+Our directors are, however, entitled to receive compensation as determined by the board of directors.
+On July 24, 2018, which was after the end of the fiscal year, we awarded Star Associates, LLC, a limited liability company owned by Andrew Glashow, a director (and current officer) of CLS, a cash payment in the amount of \$250,000 and 700,000 restricted shares of CLS' Common Stock in recognition of Mr. Glashow's efforts, through Star Associates, in successfully assisting us over the past year in negotiating and obtaining the financing necessary to acquire Alternative Solutions, L.L.C.